QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

       :header-rows: 1

       * - qrexec-agent
-        - Responsible for most communication with Qubes (dom0
-      * - and other domains), secure clipboard, file copying, qrexec services.
+        - Responsible for most communication with Qubes (dom0 and other domains), secure clipboard, file copying, qrexec services.
       * - qrexec-wrapper
-        - Helper executable that’s responsible for launching
-      * - qrexec services, handling their I/O and vchan communication.
+        - Helper executable that’s responsible for launching qrexec services, handling their I/O and vchan communication.
       * - qrexec-client-vm
         - Used for communications by the qrexec protocol.
       * - qga
         - Gui agent.
-        -
-        - QgaWatchdog
+      * - QgaWatchdog
-        - Service that monitors session/desktop
-      * - changes (logon/logoff/locking/UAC…) and simulates SAS sequence
+        - Service that monitors session/desktop changes (logon/logoff/locking/UAC…) and simulates SAS sequence (ctrl-alt-del).
-      * - (ctrl-alt-del).
-        -
-        - qubesdb-daemon
+      * - qubesdb-daemon
-        - Service for accessing Qubes
+        - Service for accessing Qubes configuration database.
-      * - configuration database.
-        -
-        - network-setup
+      * - network-setup
-        - Service that sets up network
-      * - parameters according to VM’s configuration.
+        - Service that sets up network parameters according to VM’s configuration.
-        -
-        - prepare-volume
+      * - prepare-volume
-        - Utility
-      * - that initializes and formats the disk backed by private.img file.
+        - Utility that initializes and formats the disk backed by private.img file.
-      * - It’s registered to run on next system boot during QWT setup, if that
-      * - feature is selected (it can’t run during the setup because Xen block
-      * - device drivers are not yet active).
-It in turn registers move-profiles
-      * - (see below) to run at early boot.
+          It’s registered to run on next system boot during QWT setup, if that feature is selected (it can’t run during the setup because Xen block device drivers are not yet active).
+It in turn registers move-profiles (see below) to run at early boot.
-        -
-        - relocate-dir
+      * - relocate-dir
         - Utility that moves
-      * - user profiles directory to the private disk.
-It’s registered as an early
-      * - boot native executable (similar to chkdsk) so it can run before any
-      * - profile files are opened by some other process.
+          user profiles directory to the private disk.
+It’s registered as an early boot native executable (similar to chkdsk) so it can run before any profile files are opened by some other process.
 Its log is in a fixed
-      * - location: c:\move-profiles.log (it can’t use our common logger
-      * - library so none of the log settings apply).
+          location: c:\move-profiles.log (it can’t use our common logger library so none of the log settings apply).

 Updates